An easy, elegant way to serve up nutritious sweet potatoes!

 I love sweet potatoes.
 Not only are they delicious and super nutritious, but they add a gorgeous pop of colour to any plate.
 I love this recipe for oven baked sweet potato fries, but recently I decided that I wanted to come up with a dish that was just a bit more elegant for dinner parties.
 These stacks are easy to make and look so pretty when served.
 When choosing sweet potatoes for this dish, try to find long slender ones so the slices fit easily into the muffin tin compartments.
 Note that you can prepare the dish a few hours ahead of time and bake it just before serving.

-- 2 tablespoons good-quality, local honey (use maple syrup if you can’t find good honey)
+- 2 tablespoons (30 mL) honey or maple syrup

 - 2 medium-sized sweet potatoes, peeled and thinly sliced